humaine-anac/agent-jok/README.md

 git clone git@us-south.git.cloud.ibm.com:anac-negotiation/anac-agent-jok.git
 cd anac-agent-jok
 cp appSettings.json.template1 appSettings.json
-cp assistantParams.json.template1 assistantParams.json
 cp cog.json.template1 cog.json
 cp package.json.template1 package.json
+cp assistantParams.json.template assistantParams.json
 ```

-For this particular sample agent, you need to create a Watson Assistant instance and an associated skill.
-The json for the skill can be found in the file `skill-HUMAINE-agent.json`.
+For this particular sample agent, you need a Watson Assistant instance and an associated skill.

+If the skill does not already exist, the json for it can be found in the file `skill-HUMAINE-agent.json`.
 Upload this json file to create your skill.

-Then, edit the file assistantParams.json to include the correct apikey, url, and assistantId for the Watson Assistant skill you have created.
+Edit the file assistantParams.json to include the correct apikey, url, and assistantId for the Watson Assistant skill.

 Edit the `watcher` and `host` lines in the file cog.json to reflect the name of the host on which your code is installed.